For more detail, see supplementary data tables H3 and H4.

 First Nations people

-- hospitalisation numbers were highest among people aged 25–44 (Figure 5)
+- hospitalisation rates were highest among people aged 25–44 (Figure 5).

-Note: Bars are number of hospitalisations, and the line graph represents crude rates (per 100,000 population).
+Note: Columns are number of hospitalisations, the line is the crude rate (per 100,000 population).

 Sources: AIHW National Hospital Morbidity Database and ABS Estimates and Projections, Aboriginal and Torres Strait Islander Australians.